 Organisms that eat viruses

-Recently, two types of single-celled organisms were found drifting in the waters of the Gulf of Maine off North America’s coast, these might be the .
+Recently, two types of single-celled organisms were found drifting in the waters of the Gulf of Maine off North America’s coast, these might be the first true virophages known to science.
 The removal of viruses from the water may reduce the number of viruses available to infect other organisms, while also shuttling the organic carbon within virus particles higher up the food chain.
 Viruses are rich in phosphorus and nitrogen, and could potentially be a good supplement to a carbon-rich diet that might include cellular prey or carbon-rich marine colloids.

 Signs of cosmic strings from the Big Bang